neondatabase/website/content/docs/reference/oauth-integration.md

 ### 2. Authorization code is returned to your callback URL

-After your user successfully completes the authorization flow, they will be redirected to the callback URL with the following query parameters appended to the URL:
+After successfully completing the authorization flow, they user is redirected to the callback URL with the following query parameters appended to the URL:

 - `code`: an authorization code that will be exchanged for an access token
 - `scope`: the scopes that the user authorized your application to access